jdereg/json-io/README.md

 Featured on http://json.org.

+ * 2.2.33 - Maps and Collections (Lists, Set, etc.) can be read in, even when there are no @keys or @items as would come from a Javascript client.  json-io will now use the generic info on an object's field when the @type information is not included, allowing json-io to read JSON that originated on a Javascript client, for example, where the @type information is not included.
+All parsing error messages now output the last 100 characters read, making it easier to locate the problem in the read in JSON.
+Furthermore, line number and col are now included (before it was a single position number).
+This allows you to immediately find the offending location.
+You can now force @type to be written (not recommended) by putting the JsonWriter.TYPE key in the JsonWriter args map, and assigning the associated value to 'true'.
  * 2.2.32 - Date/Time format can be customized when writing JSON output.
 New optional 'Map args' parameter added to main API of JsonWriter that specifies additional parameters for JsonWriter.
 JsonReader updated to read many different date/time formats.
 When JsonReader encounters a class that cannot be constructed, you can associate a Class Factory to the class, so that then the un-instantiable class is encountered, your factory class will be called to create the class.
  * 2.2.31 - adds ability to instantiate a wider range of constructors.
 This was done by attempting construction with both null and non-null values for many common class types (Collections, String, Date, Timezone, etc.)
  * 2.2.30 - java.sql.Date when read in, was instantiated as a java.util.Date.
 This has been corrected.